 You can learn a lot from side projects and I believe this is why we want to do them at the first place.
-However deadlines will push you to bad habits, crappy code and ultimately burn out.
+Yet, deadlines will push you to bad habits, crappy code and ultimately burn out.

-10. Perfectionism: quality or default?
+10. Perfectionism: Quality or Default?

 Always keep in mind that you can always improve your code later.

 - Refactor it if it really looks too ugly

 - Time to begin another feature